t-d-k/LibreCrypt/docs/glossary.md

 AKA "CDB"

+The header of FreeOTFE format volumes.
 A block of data holding data vital to the correct mounting and use of an encrypted partition (volume).
 Among other things, a volume's CDB contains the master key used for encrypting/decrypting data as it is written/read from a the volume.
 CDBs are *encrypted*.
 A full description of what DoxBox stores in its CDBs can be found in the [Technical Details](technical_details.htm#technical_details) section.

 *LES file*